Issue

 When you start your instrumented application, Contrast applies source transformations to both your application and the dependency code your application loads.
 The rewriting process can take a long time and can cause container health checks to fail and cause containers to get stuck in a bad re-start cycle.

-Starting with version 4.X, the Node.js agent includes a command line utility you can use to pre-compile applications before starting them.
+The Node.js agent includes a command line utility you can use to pre-compile applications before starting them.
 The CLI-rewriter was built to deal with start-up memory, CPU spikes, and health-check timeouts.
 When started with Contrast, the pre-compiled application loads the rewritten files from disk and significantly improves startup time.

 Use the rewriter

-In the Node.js agent's configuration file (
+- In the Node.js agent's configuration file (

 contrast_security.yaml